Paperspace/Docs/data/data-overview/private-datasets-repository/storage-providers.md

     ]
 }
 ```
-Be sure to customize the above policy definition for your specific bucket name in the `AllowListBucket` and `AllowBucketAccess` **Resource** fields.
+Customize the above policy definition for your specific bucket name in the `AllowListBucket` and `AllowBucketAccess` **Resource** fields.
+Place the policy definition in a file, e.g, `gradient-storage-provider-access-policy.json`.

 **Create Policy**

-Using the AWS S3 CLI you can place definition in a file, e.g, `gradient-storage-provider-access-policy.json` then create the policy object from it:
+Using the AWS CLI create a policy object from the policy definition file:
 ```
 aws iam create-policy --policy-name gradient-storage-provider-access-policy \
   --policy-document file://gradient-storage-provider-access-policy.json